-Think Tank themselves obviously have a broad range of other shoulder bag options as well with the Spectral series, the Signature series , the budget Storyteller series and the Lily Deanne women’s bags.
+Think Tank themselves obviously have a broad range of other shoulder bag options as well with the Signature series , the budget Storyteller series and the Vision series.
 All of their bags are well built, and tend to feature excellent organizational pockets, but with the Retrospective bags you get quite a bit more discretion, and a bag that will be much more durable than anything else in the Think Tank range.
 Perhaps this won’t matter so much to you if you’re using the bag for wedding photography or local urban carry, but if you’re an avid world traveller then I would definitely be taking these things into account.

 Think Tank’s sister brand, MindShift Gear, also have a shoulder bag called the Exposure, which is similar in capacity to the Retrospective 30 with its laptop carrying abilities.
 The black design is pretty discreet, and the nylon sailcloth material is incredibly rugged.
 It’s cheaper than a comparably sized Retrospective bag, so if your budget is limited then this is a great option for someone who is particularly in need of something rugged.
 This bag has a more rigid design than a Retrospective bag, so in that way it’s very similar to a Peak Design Everyday Messenger.
 This makes it hard to squeeze into small space when it’s not full, but conversely it’s way easier to see what gear you have in the bag.